 1).
 Falcone hired some thugs to rob Maroni and shoot up his restaurant.
 Yet at some point Oswald took up the reigns unbeknownst to Falcone, seeing a chance to make a move as well as track these robbers down and leave them high and dry.
 And dead.

 2).
-Oswald staged the hit all by hinself, having three random thugs bust up the joint, kill one of Maroni’s associates, and steal most of the money, only to reclaim a higher position and confront the thieves later with lethal results.
+Oswald staged the hit all by himself, having three random thugs bust up the joint, kill one of Maroni’s associates, and steal most of the money, only to reclaim a higher position and confront the thieves later with lethal results.

+Scenario One is likely but Scenario Two is downright brilliant and only a true criminal genius (with grandmaster-like smarts, everything to gain, and intimate knowledge of Gotham’s underbelly) could pull it off.
+Hence, my vote goes for Scenario Two.
 For starters, these thugs weren’t professionals.
 They were average, uncouth street criminals with guns.
 That doesn’t seem like the type of men Falcone would ever hire, especially to lash out at a big enemy.
 Likewise, if Gotham is Oswald’s “home,” he, over anyone, would know where to round up some expendable thugs.

 Secondly, how did these guys know where the money was?
 We never see them casing the restaurant out yet one of them says it’s in the restaurant’s back.
 In fact, the only gent other than Maroni’s crew who knows about this money is Oswald.
 He gets caught spying on it, but he’s spying with that slick grin on his face.
 And you know what that means…

-Thirdly, it seems coincidental that the restaurant manager gets killed (who in a previous scene chastises Oswald and calls him a “worm”) and guess who’s there to take his place?
+Thirdly, it seems coincidental that the restaurant manager gets killed (who, in a previous scene, chastises Oswald and calls him a “worm”) and guess who’s there to take his place?
 Oswald has already proven he will kill to take what he wants; so this logic of having some dudes bump off someone to get him one step closer to gaining control is definitely something he would do.
 Not to mention he doesn’t take too kindly to name-calling.

 Fourthly, these thugs recognize Cobblepot when he comes to call, joking about the robbery and accepting his “gift” of food without protest.
 If they were Falcone’s men, even from the start and even at the lowest rank, why act chummy?
 No matter how dumb a thug you are, there are still things you don’t do – chatting it up with a potential enemy and eating anything an enemy might give you are two of them.

 Fifthly, Oswald ensures there are no witnesses, not only to him taking the cash, but also so no one squealed that they saw him.
-I suppose you could say he took the money back for Maroni’s sake but…naaaww.
+I suppose you could say he took the money back for Maroni’s sake but nope.
 A bag full of cash?
 It’s his for the taking and Maroni be darned.

 Actually, Oswald seems a bit obsessed with money.
 He’s taken it from people before and doesn’t turn down a few Benjamins when someone gives them to him.
-My best guess is Cobblepot is at Scarface’s Stage One for World Domination: Get the money.
-Geesh, if getting money is this brutal, what will Penguin be like when he finally gets power?
+My guess is Cobblepot is at Scarface’s Stage One for World Domination: Get the money.
+But if getting money is this brutal, what will Penguin be like when he finally gets power?
 Or women?

 Oh – and a quick shout-out to the poisoned cannolis as Honorable Mention for Best Weapon.
-(Gotta love the Godfather reference – only in this case, I don’t think you’d want to keep these cannolis.)
-Once more, Cobblepot shows how he can become master of his immediate domain by manipulating practically everything but Nature in a given situation to make it work to his benefit.
-If this was a taste (pun intended) of the Penguin’s tactics-to-be, then being under his employ is a risky venture indeed.
-And this was probably just me, but this scene reminded me of the part in Harry Potter and the Chamber of Secrets where Harry and Ron leave out enchanted cupcakes for Crabbe and Goyle, who eat them and pass out.
+(Gotta love the Godfather reference here – only in this case, I don’t think you’d want to keep these cannolis.)
+Once more, Cobblepot shows how he can become master of his immediate domain by manipulating practically everything in a given situation to make it work to his benefit.
+If this was a taste (pun intended) of Penguin’s tactics-to-be, then being under his employ is a risky venture indeed.
+And this was probably just me, but this scene reminded me of the part in Harry Potter and the Chamber of Secrets where Harry and Ron leave out enchanted cupcakes for Crabbe and Goyle who eat them and pass out.
 In the immortal words of Ron Weasley, “How thick can you get?”

 Fingers crossed for more awesomeness, especially from the Cobblepot camp.
 Robin Lord Taylor steals the show week after week, and this episode had more Penguin in it than what was seen since the pilot.
 I marvel at how he can play such a conniving character who is the perfect balance of creepy and charming.